yashab-cyber/zehrashield/DONATE.md

 ## 🙏 Why Your Support Matters

-**ZehraSec Advanced Firewall** is an enterprise-grade, 6-layer security solution created by **Yashab Alam**, founder and CEO of ZehraSec.
+**ZehraShield** is an enterprise-grade, 6-layer security solution created by **Yashab Alam**, founder and CEO of ZehraSec.
 Your donations help us:

 - 🚀 **Accelerate Development** - New security layers, AI/ML enhancements, and zero-trust features
 - 🔒 **Enhanced Protection** - Advanced threat intelligence, behavioral analysis, and zero-day detection